Skip to content

 machwave.core.solvers

-Numerical methods for solving systems such as differential equations, optimization problems, and more.
+Numerical methods for differential equations, optimization, and similar.

 rk4th_ode_solver(variables, equation, d_t, **kwargs)

-Solves a system of ordinary differential equations using the 4th order Runge-Kutta method.
+Advance a system of ODEs by one step using the 4th-order Runge-Kutta method.

 Parameters: